cryptfi/cryptfi.github.io/_posts/2018-03-30-data-requests-and-privacy-considerations.md

 ## Twitter

 Come join the community,  interact and socialise.
-Leave you full name at the door though and pick a generic handle.
+Leave your full name at the door though and pick a generic handle.
 If you're ever pesked about giving in your phone number for 'Human Verification' go bitch at support and they're pretty understanding.

 FYI: They're going to be an ass at signup and reject your [@]cock.li email.